Southwest Colorado SNAP emergency response

-On November 1st, over 12,000 residents across Southwest Colorado will not receive their federal SNAP food assistance benefits, amounting to about $2.19 million.
-Even after the October 31st judicial ruling mandating the federal government release their SNAP contingency funds, those benefits will not reach residents' pockets for several weeks.
-Many families who rely on this support to put food on the table will face shortages.
+On November 1st, over 12,000 residents across Southwest Colorado did not receive their federal SNAP food assistance benefits, amounting to about $2.19 million.
+Many families who rely on this support to put food on the table are facing shortages.

 Small, independent grocery stores also stand to lose a significant portion of revenue that comes from SNAP benefits.

 Community organizations, government institutions, and individuals like you are working together to ensure no one goes hungry.
-Our coalition is mobilizing emergency food resources, coordinating donations, and advocating for urgent government action.
+This 5 county, 97 partner coalition is mobilizing emergency food resources, coordinating donations, and advocating for urgent government action.

 We need everyone — residents, local leaders, and businesses — to step up and help.